ryanlayerlab/TEPEAK/README.md

 See Wiki for details on setting up the requirements for this option.

+Once a reference and species name is chosen navigate to Species Name Start below

-3. SRA Numbers
+2. SRA Numbers

+TODO

-4. Aligned BAMs
+3. Aligned BAMs

+Insurveyor requires coordinate sorted, indexed with MC and MQ tags, BAM files.

+Ensure your BAM meet the data requirements below then proceed to Aligned Bams Start below

 ### Data Requirements
-Singularity requires coordinate sorted, indexed with MC and MQ tags, BAM files.

 TEPEAK requires a txt file input where each line is a unique sample identifier.
 This unique sample needs to be attached to a BAM and BAI in the working directory.
 TEPEAK also requires an indexed reference fasta file and optional GTF file in the same directory.